jlgrons/DS-in-Action-2021/docs/index.md

-# Resources from Data Science in Action 2021
-A list of some useful links that were discussed this summer!
+A list of some useful links that were discussed during Data Science in Action 2021!
 Enjoy!

 ## General Data Science Resources